Sislow/resume/README.md

   - Removed text to be updated
   - added ReadME

+## V-0.0.2
+  - Blog added
+  - Blog adjusted to work with json data.
+Currently hosting fake data
+  - Added new banner
+  - Removed nav and placed it into a seperate partial ejs

 #### Built in Atom
 #### Hosted on AWS
 #### Oliver Hardwick ©